Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights for November 4, 2021

 Colts stats and trends

-- Indianapolis has played eight games, with six wins against the spread.

-- The Colts have been favored by 10.5 points or more once this season and covered the spread.
+- The Colts covered the spread in their only game when favored by 10.5 points or more.

-- Indianapolis has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Indianapolis' games this year have hit the over on five of nine set point totals (55.6%).

-- When Indianapolis records more than 29.4 points, it is 3-1 against the spread and 2-1 overall.
+- Indianapolis is 3-1 against the spread and 2-1 overall in games when it puts up more than 29.4 points.

-- The Colts have turned the ball over five more times (10 total) than the Jets have forced a turnover (5) this season.
+- The Colts have turned the ball over 10 times this season, five more turnovers than the Jets have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jets.